CrusherAlpha/tgraph-benchmark/README.md

 ## Basic Idea
-We process a request in a transaction, thus request and transaction is one-to-one map. we evaluate system performance through latency, throughput and disk space occupation.
+We process a request in a transaction, thus request and transaction is one-to-one mapping. we evaluate system performance through average latency(actually tail latency is needed, but the autor is too lazy), throughput and disk space occupancy.
-latency: the max value of 90%, 95%, 99% transactions finish.
-throughput: the number of transactions finish per second.

 Transactions include write only and read only transactions.
 ### write only transaction